Boom Supersonic

 XB-1

-Boom is testing the technology to be used in the Overture with its XB-1 “Baby Boom” prototype, a one-third-scale aircraft.
+Boom is testing the technology to be used in the Overture with its XB-1 “Baby Boom” prototype, a one-third-scale demonstrator aircraft.
 Boom says that this prototype is intended to “serve as a flying data collector; a massive data acquisition system is integrated into the airplane.”

 Similar to the Overture designs, the XB-1 uses a carbon composite titanium fuselage and an ogive wing.
 It’s powered by three General Electric J85 turbojet engines since Boom’s own Symphony engine program is still in early development.
 This is not unusual, as airplane airframes and engines are usually developed separately.
 The XB-1 is targeting a top speed of around Mach 1.7, the planned cruise speed for the Overture.